The Ultimate Guide to Houston's Free Museums

 Museum District

-Holocaust Museum Houston was founded in 1981 by survivor and Houston resident Siegi Izakson to fill a need for such a museum in the city, whose Jewish population stems in large part from the Galveston Movement of the early 1900s.
+Survivor and Houston resident Siegi Izakson founded the Holocaust Museum Houston in 1981 to fill a need for such a museum in a city where the Jewish population stems, in large part, from the Galveston Movement of the early 1900s.
 The museum is a living memorial with permanent galleries dedicated to educating the public about the horrors of the Shoah, as well as temporary exhibits that showcase the ongoing story of Jewish culture and immigration in the US.

 Museum of Fine Arts, Houston